oprypin/crsfml/docs/tutorials/graphics/vertex-array.md

 Texture coordinates are defined in *pixels* (just like the `texture_rect` of sprites and shapes).
 They are *not* normalized (between 0 and 1), as people who are used to OpenGL programming might expect.

 Vertex arrays are low-level entities, they only deal with geometry and do not store additional attributes like a texture.
-To draw a vertex array with a texture, you must pass it directly to the `draw` method, through a [RenderStates]({{book.api}}/RenderStates.html) object:
+To draw a vertex array with a texture, you must pass it directly to the `draw` method, through a [SF::RenderStates][] object:

 ```crystal
 vertices = ... # SF::VertexArray